JackieXie168/grokking_algorithms/GROK1-Introduction/README.md

 ## Big "O" Notation

-Big "O" shows how many 'atomic' operations the algorithm will need to complete the execution.
-The number of the operations increase with the size of the input population.
+Big "O" shows how many 'atomic' operations the algorithm will need to complete the execution. **The number of the operations increase with the size of the input population.**

 Big "O" shows the worst time that can be spent on algorithm execution.
+Here are popular time complexities, sorted from fastest to slowest:

+- `O(logn)` – logarithmic time; each next iteration cuts the population by 2; example – binary search;
+- `O(n)` – linear time; number of iterations equals the number of input elements; example – linear search;
+- `O(n * logn)` – logarithmic-time operation, repeated n times; example – binary search in n sorted lists;
+- `O(n^2)` – quadratic time; algorithms takes ^2 time for execution; example – nested loops;
+- `O(n!)` – extremely slow algorithms.

+NB – the more input you put to `O(logn)` algorithm – the faster it would be.